 Rotterdam is a city of frontrunners, pioneers and people with the courage and will to drive change.
 Entrepreneurial spirit, innovation and experimentation are integral to our city’s DNA.
 Rotterdam often leads the world in new ideas and innovations.
-The new Mobility City Campus, recently announced and soon to be launched in Rotterdam, is a prime example.
-Rotterdam as a living lab for smart future mobility.
+The new Mobility City Campus, recently announced and to be launched in Rotterdam, is a prime example.
+Rotterdam as a living lab for smart and healthy future mobility.

 New ideas and sustainable initiatives constantly arise in Rotterdam: over 50 mobility-related pilots are taking place in and around the city right now, from autonomous pilots at Rotterdam The Hague Airport to a hydrogen production facility in the Port of Rotterdam and now also the development of Mobility City Campus.
 This makes Rotterdam one of the leaders in mobility innovation in Europe.
 As a result, Rotterdam represents an appealing party for global players who aspire to healthy mobility for everyone.
 A good example is the world premiere of the first all-electric MINI on 9 July 2019.